Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

 Many factors determine the success of a transplant, including surgical technique, organ preservation, whether infection can be avoided and post-surgical care.
 However, none is more important than preventing the body from rejecting the transplanted organ.
 Anti-rejection drugs are used to suppress the immune system.
-The type of drug used and the intensity and frequency of the dosage required to prevent rejection have been key factors in patient survival and the quality of their lives after transplantation.
+The type and dosage of drugs required to prevent rejection have been key factors in patient survival and severity of transplant rejection symptoms afterwards.